Skip to main content

 AIP cares only about interface correctness, not internal strategy.

-9. Summary
+10. Summary

-Brand Agents are AI or autonomous advertiser agents that:
+Brand Agents are commercial agents that:

-• Receive intent
+• Receive intent context

 • Evaluate relevance

-• Submit structured bids
+• Submit Bid payloads

-• Participate in real time auctions
+• Participate in real-time auctions

-• Receive CPX, CPC, and CPA callbacks
+• Receive lifecycle event callbacks

 • Manage budgets and performance